humberto-ortiz/pelican-test/content/pages/teaching/bioinf2017.md

 The professor will discuss each topic, students will complete a practical excercise for each bioinformatic technique discussed in class.

+## Instructional resources

+The course will be hosted on the
+[UPRRP Moodle](https://online.uprrp.edu/).
+Register and stay tuned for our polls and forum postings.

 ## Textbook: